Key information

 Participants will learn the techniques used for calibrating and developing full-scale models based on scaled wave tank tests, Computational Fluid Dynamics (CFD) simulations or offshore data.
 These will be introduced via a range of case studies and practical activities in the marine simulator for technologies such as variable buoyancy anchors, novel concepts of low draft floating wind turbines, and offshore recharging systems for crew transfer vessels and tidal turbines, exploring the complexity of offshore deployment.

 Participants will have a unique opportunity to operate a range of vessels, cranes and ROVS, and see the challenges around installation, operation and maintenance of novel offshore renewable energy technologies under varying weather conditions.
 This will help expand their situational awareness of operational complexities as well as aid the planning and de-risking of those activities.
 Participants will access a wide range of practical activities, performing operations under varying weather conditions.
-These will include port assembly of floating wind substructure, installation of wind turbine blades, towing novel wind turbine out of the harbour, recharging of renewable fueled vessels, crew transfer from vessel to wind turbine, and maintenance of a tidal turbine.
+These will include port assembly of floating wind substructure, installation of wind turbine blades, towing novel wind turbine out of the harbour, recharging of renewable fuelled vessels, crew transfer from vessel to wind turbine, and maintenance of a tidal turbine.
 Moreover, the participants will have a chance to propose the development of bespoke simulations of their technologies in the marine simulator, which depending on complexity, could be delivered during the Masterclass or shortly after.
 In this instance, data would be required in advance for model development.

 Drawing on expertise from 10 UK universities, the Supergen ORE Hub is in a unique position to be able to offer training based on the latest research and access to specialist technologies.
 To book your place on this Masterclass we encourage you to register early as places are limited.
 This Masterclass is scheduled to run a second time in 2026.